Skip to main content

 Since 2014 I have been working as a Senior Lecture and pathway lead for Specialist & Advanced Paramedic Practitioners (Urgent & Emergency Care) from South East Coast Ambulance Service NHS Foundation Trust (SECAmb) and the London Ambulance Service NHS Trust (LAS).
 I work as part of the paramedic post-registration team, delivering high quality, post-graduate education and undertaking research and enterprise activities.
 As pathway lead I provide curriculum coordination, academic leadership and pastoral care to students from a variety of backgrounds and manage the administration and development of the pathway.
 This involves maintaining good working relationships with a variety of stakeholders and commissioning trusts.
 I am currently involved in the design and delivery of the Advanced Clinical Practice Masters course, which will enable students to develop and work at advanced practice level

-Senior Lecturer in Pre-Hospital Care & Advanced Paramedic Practitioner Pathway Lead
+Senior Lecturer in Pre-Hospital Care & MSc Advanced Clinical Practice (Urgent & Emergency Care) Pathway Lead

 As part of my MSc dissertation I conducted a service evaluation of the experiences of specialist paramedics working in rotational environments using a retrospective cohort.